Know Yourself Know Your Money by Rachel Cruze

 The Best Way To Respond When Mistakes Happen

-• Too much grace → Enabling
+• Too Much Grace → Enabling

-• Usually no boundaries & rarely take a stand
+• No boundaries, rarely taking a stand

 Check out more Business / Finance posts!